Jeff Bogard: Reflections on R.E.A. Homes

 Jeff: Not really.
 My favorite part of my business is the friendships that grow out of my interactions with most of my clients.
 In some cases, I spend as much time—and occasionally more—with clients than I do with my own family.
 So you really get to know people on a level that you wouldn’t otherwise get in most other business transactions.
 To this day, I remain friends with many of my clients.

-Q: When have you felt proud of where you’ve come from and what you’ve accomplished these last 10 years?
+Q: When have you felt proud of where you’ve come from and what you’ve accomplished?

 Jeff: The most satisfying time occurs at that first visit back to a home once a family moves in.
 It’s great while the home’s under construction but until you see it being lived in and used—children’s art on the refrigerator door and baseball cleats in the cubby off of the laundry room—and the idea that the house is truly home to the family…that is so satisfying.